jedioutcast55/IDS6938-SimulationTechniques/Homework2/Readme.md

 ## IDS6938-Simulation Techniques - [University of Central Florida](http://www.ist.ucf.edu/grad/)

+** Student: Roberto Cabrera

 [University of Central Florida](http://www.ist.ucf.edu/grad/) This is the framework for homework #2.

 The assignment is due: **Tuesday, March 28 at 11:59PM (EST)** Dr. Kider: I am requesting one day extension.
-My new date will be ** Wednesday, March 29, 2016 at 11:59 (EST) **
+My new date will be ** Wednesday, March 29, 2016 at 11:59 (EST) **  This will be my second day of the three day grace period you offer early in the semester.

 asdfasdf
 sadfsad